Afrozens/Afrozens/README.md

 3. Dream:
     * Remote work as Frontend. 🙏🏼
     * Be a good web developer. 🧠
-    * become a Blockchain developer. ⚙️
+    * Become a Blockchain developer. ⚙️

 ### Myinformation.js